 Short Long Possible Parameters Default Switch Description -0 output <filename></filename> <inputfile.ext></inputfile.ext> Set the .output filename.
-The default is the .nsys-rep filename with the extension for the chosen format. -t type sqlite, hdf, text, json, info sqlite Export format type.
+The default is the .nsys-rep filename with the extension for the chosen format. -t type arrow, hdf, info, json, sqlite, text sqlite Export format type.
 HDF format is supported only on x86_64 Linux and Windows -f force- overwrite true, false false If true, overwrite existing result file -1 lazy true, false true Controls if table creation is lazy or not.
 When true, a table will only be created when it contains data.
-This option will be deprecated in the future, and all exports will be non- lazy.
-This affects SQLite
+This option will be deprecated in the future, and all exports will be non-

-Short Long Possible Parameters Default Switch Description and HDF5 exports only. -q quiet true, false false If true, do not display progress bar separate- strings true,false false Output stored strings and thread names separately, with one value per line.
+Short Long Possible Parameters Default Switch Description lazy.
+This affects SQLite and HDF5 exports only. -q quiet true, false false If true, do not display progress bar separate- strings true,false false Output stored strings and thread names separately, with one value per line.
 This affects JSON and text output only.